ftnapps/smapinntpd/ReadMe.txt

    A configuration file with the default settings can be created with the -create option.

-If JamNNTPd is run without any commandline arguments at all, it will attempt to read options from a file called "jamnntpd.config" if present.
-Under Linux, JamNNTPd  will look for this file in the "/etc" directory and under Windows in the current directory.
+If SmapiNNTPd is run without any commandline arguments at all, it will attempt to read options from a file called "jamnntpd.config" if present.
+Under Linux, SmapiNNTPd  will look for this file in the "/etc" directory and under Windows in the current directory.

-It is not necessary to specify any configuration options at all unless when fine-tuning JamNNTPd, the default have been designed to be sensible.
+It is not necessary to specify any configuration options at all unless when fine-tuning SmapiNNTPd, the default have been designed to be sensible.

 General options:

  -port <port> or -p <port>

-   Set the port where JamNNTPd listens for connections.
+   Set the port where SmapiNNTPd listens for connections.
 The default is 5000.

  -max <maxconn> or -m <maxconn>